Foods to Avoid When Trying to Get Pregnant

 Excessive Caffeine

-Wondering if caffeine is a food to avoid when you’re trying to get pregnant?
-Could that morning cup of coffee be hurting your chances of conceiving?
-Probably not if you’re not going back for refills 4-5 times throughout the day.
+Many people wonder if caffeine is a food to avoid when trying to conceive.
+Could that morning cup of coffee hurt your chances of pregnancy?
+The answer is probably not, unless you are drinking several refills throughout the day.

-Based on a research review, it is the opinion of the American Society for Reproductive Medicine that “moderate caffeine consumption (1 to 2 cups of coffee per day or its equivalent) before or during pregnancy has no apparent adverse effects on fertility or pregnancy outcomes.
+According to a research review, the American Society for Reproductive Medicine (ASRM) states that “moderate caffeine consumption (1 to 2 cups of coffee per day or its equivalent) before or during pregnancy has no apparent adverse effects on fertility or pregnancy outcomes.
 In men, caffeine consumption does not affect semen parameters.”

 Processed Foods

-With 75% of the world’s food sales composed of industrially-processed products , there’s been a significant impact on the health and fertility of men and women everywhere.
+With 75% of the world’s food sales now made up of ultra-processed products, the health and fertility of both men and women have been significantly affected.

 Characteristics of Unprocessed Foods vs. Processed Foods